naveenmud/Using-Machine-Learning-to-Predict-Income/README.md

 ### Project Description:

-This machine learning project uses United States census data to predict wether a person will earn greater than or less than $50,000 per year.
+This machine learning project uses United States census data to predict whether a person will earn greater than or less than $50,000 per year.
 The data set includes 41 different demographic attributes, which our models incorporate in order to predict the income bracket of a given individual.
 Tableau is also used to create visualizations for data exploration.

 ## Table of contents